ravsii/timers.nvim/README.md

 ---

 Also, this is my first Neovim plugin.
-Part of the goal here is just to experiment with Neovim API and build something without relying on something pre-built, like [plenary](https://github.com/nvim-lua/plenary.nvim) or [nui](https://github.com/MunifTanjim/nui.nvim)
+Part of the goal here is just to experiment with Neovim API and build a plugin without relying on something pre-built, like [plenary](https://github.com/nvim-lua/plenary.nvim) or [nui](https://github.com/MunifTanjim/nui.nvim)